saucelabs/sauce-docs/docs/testrunner-toolkit/bundling.md

 ## sauceignore

 The `.sauceignore` file is a file that is generated when you run `saucectl new`.
 It tells saucectl which files should be excluded from bundling.
 It works the same way as other ignore files (`.gitignore`, `.hgignore`, `.dockerignore`, etc...).
+See https://git-scm.com/docs/gitignore for reference.

 If your project has files that are not needed to run your tests, add those files to `.sauceignore` to reduce the size of your bundle and improve test speed.